bhavya4official/wa4e/README.md

 # wa4e

-### Assignment of "Building Web Applications in PHP" course from coursera specilization "Web Applications for Everybody".
+### Assignment of "Building Web Applications in PHP" course from "Web Applications for Everybody" coursera specilization.

 Course offered by: **University of Michigan**